What is a Bar Report?

 On the Measures menu, you’ll choose how you’d like to rank what you chose in the Organized menu.
 You can choose multiple measures for the same Bar report.

 To add a measure to the Bar report, choose a measure from the Select a Measure menu and click the Add Measure button next to the menu.
 You’ll see the measure added to the Bar report, and the measure will be added to the Measures section.
+Every measure you add will be represented by a different bar.
 To deselect a measure, click the X next to the Measure in the Measures section.

 Related: What are Measures?